phorks/phork-blazor-reactivity/README.md

 [](ignored) <!-- To get rid of MD028/no-blanks-blockquote -->

-> **Note:** If your component has a direct base type other than the default `ComponentBase`, you can still take advantage of the library.
-All you need to do is to implement `IReactiveComponent` in your component as instructed [here](./docs/DETAILS.md#implementing-ireactivecomponent).
+> **Note:** If your component has a direct base type other than the default `ComponentBase`, you can still take advantage of the library (as long as `ComponentBase` is still an indirect base type of the component).
+All you need to do, is to implement `IReactiveComponent` in your component as instructed [here](./docs/DETAILS.md#implementing-ireactivecomponent).

 ### Use Reactivity